hafix-ar/GradGuide/Readme.md

 - Role-based access control for **students** and **alumni**.

 ### 2. Resume Sorting & Candidate Ranking
-- Integration of a **machine learning model** to:
 - Sort resumes.
 - Rank candidates based on job requirements and skills.

 ### 3. Alumni-Student Interaction
 - Centralized platform for communication and collaboration.